zrekryu/zrekryu/README.md

 ### 📱 Contact

-📧 You can mail me on zrekryu@gmail.com
+📧 You can email me at zrekryu@gmail.com

 ### Social Media